 - Ask for the type of coverage decision you want.
 Call, write, or fax us to make your request.
 You, your representative, or your doctor (or other prescriber) can do this.
 You can call us at 1-855-735-4398 (TTY: 711).
 Hours are listed at the bottom of the page. - You or your doctor (or other prescriber) or someone else who is acting on your behalf can ask for a coverage decision.
-You can also have a lawyer act on your behalf. - Read Section 4 on page 157 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you want to ask us to pay you back for a drug, read Chapter 7, Section A, page 129 of this handbook.
-Chapter 7 describes times when you may need to ask for reimbursement.
-It also tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for.
+You can also have a lawyer act on your behalf. - Read Section D on page 164 to find out how to give permission to someone else to act as your representative. - You do not need to give your doctor or other prescriber written permission to ask us for a coverage decision on your behalf. - If you want to ask us to pay you back for a drug, read Chapter 7, Section A, page 134 of this handbook.
+Chapter 7 describes times when you may need to ask for - reimbursement.
+It also tells how to send us the paperwork that asks us to pay you back for our share of the cost of a drug you have paid for. - If you are asking for an exception, provide the "supporting statement."
+Your doctor or other prescriber must give us the medical reasons for the drug exception.
+We call this the "supporting statement." - Your doctor or other prescriber can fax or mail the statement to us.
+Or your doctor or other prescriber can tell us on the phone, and then fax or mail a statement.